-- 1. The Planning Commission shall review the submitted preliminary plat in an advertised public meeting and determine compliance with the standards and criteria set forth in this Subdivision Ordinance and all other ordinances of Box Elder County, including, but not limited to, the Box Elder Land Use Development & Management Code, General Plan, Official Map, and applicable building codes.
-The Planning Commission may recommend: approve, approve subject to modification, terminate for processing until such time that the application can meet the written standards, or disapprove, if the application cannot meet the written standards of the County ordinances the submitted preliminary plat, and shall make findings specifying any inadequacy in the application, non-compliance with County standards and regulations, questionable or undesirable design and/or engineering, and the need for any additional information which may assist the Planning Commission to evaluate the preliminary plat.
-The Planning Commission may review all relevant information pertaining to the proposed development including but not limited to the following: fire protection: sufficient supply of culinary and secondary water to the proposed subdivision; sewer service or septic tanks; traffic considerations; winter maintenance (snow removal); potential for flooding; burden on coordination issues with the school district, etc. The subdivider shall be notified in writing of the action taken by and the findings of the Planning Commission regarding the submitted preliminary plat. - 2.
-If the Planning Commission denies preliminary plat approval due to the inability of the application to meet County standards, no further review of the proposed subdivision shall be made by the Planning Commission, and a new complete preliminary application and plat, including all fees, shall be required to re-initiate the subdivision process. - 3.
-Granting of a preliminary plat approval by the Planning Commission shall not constitute a final acceptance of the subdivision by the County Planning Commission.
-Nnor shall approval of the preliminary plat relieve the subdivider of the responsibility to comply with all required conditions and ordinances, and to provide the improvements and easements necessary to meet all County standards and requirements.
+1. The Planning Commission shall review the submitted preliminary plat in an advertised public meeting and determine compliance with the standards and criteria set forth in this Subdivision Ordinance and all other ordinances of Box Elder County, including, but not limited to, the Box Elder Land Use Development & Management Code, and applicable building codes.
+The Planning Commission may: approve, approve subject to modification, terminate for processing until such time that the application can meet the written standards, or disapprove, if the application cannot meet the written standards of the County ordinances and shall make findings specifying any inadequacy in the application, non-compliance with County standards and regulations, and the need for any additional information which may assist the Planning Commission to evaluate the preliminary plat.
+The Planning Commission may review all relevant information pertaining to the proposed development including but not limited to the following: fire protection; sufficient supply of culinary and secondary water to the proposed subdivision; sewer service or septic tanks; traffic considerations; winter maintenance (snow removal); potential for flooding; coordination issues with the school district, etc. The subdivider shall be notified in writing of the action taken by and the findings of the Planning Commission regarding the submitted preliminary plat.

+- 2. If the Planning Commission denies preliminary plat approval due to the inability of the application to meet County standards, no further review of the proposed subdivision shall be made by the Planning Commission, and a new complete preliminary application and plat, including all fees, shall be required to re-initiate the subdivision process. - 3.
+Granting of a preliminary plat approval by the Planning Commission shall not constitute a final acceptance of the subdivision by the County nor shall approval of the preliminary plat relieve the subdivider of the responsibility to comply with all required conditions and ordinances, and to provide the improvements and easements necessary to meet all County standards and requirements.
 A preliminary plat approval allows the applicant, after any necessary revisions, to move toward a final plat with the Development Review Committee.